trinqk/changefly-logo/README.md

 Animated [Changefly](https://changefly.com) logo made with Flutter.
 You can also swipe right to see an alternative design .

-Try to use an actual device
+Try to use an actual device.
 Emulators run on debug mode, causing animations to look choppy.

 ## Getting Started